servicetitan/Stl.Fusion/docs/Overview.md

 // Notice this is a regular method, not a computed service method public async Task<ChatUser> CreateUserAsync(string name) {
-    // We have to rent or create a new DBContext here, because
-    // this service (ChatService) is a singleton in IoC container. using var lease = _dbContextPool.Rent();
+    // The real-life code should do this a bit differently using var dbContext = CreateDbContext();
-    var dbContext = lease.Subject;

     // That's the code you'd see normally here var userEntry = dbContext.Users.Add(new ChatUser() {